We have included this page so that our translate button can work on this important content

 Our Commitment to Safeguarding

-We aim to work in partnership and have an important role in the inter-agency safeguarding arrangements as set out by Working Together 2018 and Keeping Children Safe in Education (KCSIE) 2021.
-KCSIE applies to all school, colleges and providers who educate children up to the age of 19.
+We aim to work in partnership and have an important role in the inter-agency safeguarding arrangements as set out by Working Together to Safeguard Children 2018 and Keeping Children Safe in Education (KCSIE) 2022.
+KCSIE applies to all school, colleges and providers who educate children up to the age of 18.
 Everyone working in, or for our school, shares an objective to help keep children and young people safe by contributing to:

 - providing a safe environment for children and young people to learn and develop in our school setting, and